izikeros/blog/content/posts/2018-03-22-top-ranked-zsh-plugins.md

 ---
-Title: Top popular Zsh plugins on Github
+Title: Top popular Zsh plugins on GitHub
 Date: '2018-03-22'
 Start: '2018-03-22'
 Tags: zsh, scrapping, python, linux
 Category: Linux
 Image: /images/zsh/inside-work-tree.jpg
-Summary: There is an exhaustive but curated list of Zsh plugins posted on Github project [Awesome Zsh plugins](https://github.com/unixorn/awesome-zsh-plugins).
+Summary: There is an exhaustive but curated list of Zsh plugins posted on GitHub project [Awesome Zsh plugins](https://github.com/unixorn/awesome-zsh-plugins).
 You can find there 800+ links to plugins, themes and Zsh plugin managers/frameworks.
 Even though it is a collection of awesome stuff the number is a bit high get orientation which plugins gained already good reputation from Zsh users community.
-In this post I will identify most popular plugins - those which have highest number of stars.
+In this post I will identify most popular plugins - those which have the highest number of stars.
 Status: published
 ---

 On Github project [Awesome Zsh plugins](https://github.com/unixorn/awesome-zsh-plugins) you can find 800+ links to plugins, themes and Zsh plugin managers/frameworks.
 Even though it is a collection of awesome stuff the number is a bit high get orientation which plugins gained already good reputation from Zsh users community.
-This post aims at identifying most popular plugins where popularity is measured with the number of stars that Github users added to given plugin.
+This post aims at identifying most popular plugins where popularity is measured with the number of stars that GitHub users added to given plugin.
 For clarity, I will focus here only on plugins excluding frameworks and themes that are also listed on "Awesome Zsh plugins" website.

 # What are Github stars?